 Best Milk Options for People With Diabetes Type 2

 Which Milk Is Best for Type 2 Diabetes?

 From a health standpoint, sugar-free milk is best for individuals with Type 2 diabetes.
 You want to control your blood sugar levels as much as possible.
-However, milk that is low in sugar, like almond or soy milk, can be a healthy addition to your diet as well.
+However, milk that is low in sugar, like almond or soy milk, can be a healthy addition to your diet as well, and incorporating curaslim may support your weight loss journey.

+Best Milk Options for People With Diabetes Type 2